Is the system of law in your jurisdiction based on civil law, common law or something else?

 Are there rules regulating compliance in the supply chain (for example comparable to the UK Modern Slavery Act, the Dutch wet kinderarbeid, the French loi de vigilance)?

-The Act shall promote enterprises’ respect for fundamental human rights and decent working conditions in connection with the production of goods and the provision of services and ensure the general public access to information regarding how enterprises address adverse impacts on fundamental human rights and decent working conditions.
+The Act promotes enterprises’ respect for fundamental human rights and decent working conditions in connection with the production of goods and the provision of services and ensures the general public access to information regarding how enterprises address adverse impacts on fundamental human rights and decent working conditions.

 The Act applies to Norwegian and foreign enterprises residing in Norway, which are offering goods and services in or outside of Norway, and which is one of the following: